ItsAnkit/cs-notes/python.md

 JS i weakly typed as it allows type-coercion like "1" + 2 => "12"

+__name__ is a built-in variable which evaluates to the name of the current module.
+If the source file is executed as the main program, the interpreter sets the __name__ variable to have a value “__main__”.
+If this file is being imported from another module, __name__ will be set to the module’s name.
+It can be used to check whether the current script is being run on its own or being imported somewhere else

 Memory management ++++++++++++
   Memory allocatd in the form of private heap space. in-built garbage collection